HidetakeTanaka/dronetech/README.md

 ## Section 1 – Drone Assembly

 ### 1.1 Components List
-Below is a complete list of all components used to build our quadcopter drone.The components used to build our Quadcopter are some form the F450 flame wheel and some of the other components  are made from the teachin stuff to make this quadcopter convinient.
+The following table lists all components used to assemble our quadcopter.
+While some parts were taken from the F450 Flame Wheel kit, several others were custom-built with the help of the teaching staff or provided by them to replace unused kit parts and adapt the drone for our project.

 | Component                         | Model / Type                      | Quantity |
 |-----------------------------------|-----------------------------------|----------|